 It’s one thing to have a profile on the different networks, but it’s another to optimize your presence.
 Facebook is the number one social media platform and still growing.
-In Q2, Facebook’s monthly active users hit 1.71 billion — up 15% year over year and up 3.5% sequentially.
-Also, they have Instagram in their ecosystem which is a hot commodity.
-It’s critical not only to have an active personal profile on Facebook but a page as well if you want to build a brand and following.
-Twitter and LinkedIn have fallen behind, but they’re still important enough to weave into your social media strategy.
-I don’t use Snapchat or Pinterest because their target markets don’t align with mine, but they’re major players to consider.
-I dropped Google+ last year when Alphabet indicated a change in direction away from it, but I’m sure it’s still useful to some.
+Facebook has surpassed two billion month activity users (MAUs).
+Also, they have Instagram in their ecosystem, which is a hot commodity with 700M+ users.
+It’s critical to have an active personal profile on Facebook and a page if you want to build a brand and following.
+Twitter and LinkedIn have fallen behind, but they’re still important enough to weave into your social media activities.
+I don’t use Snapchat or Pinterest because their target markets don’t align with mine, but they’re major players too.
+I dropped Google+ when Alphabet indicated a change in direction away from it, but I’m sure it’s still useful to some.

-- A high resolution, appropriate, and inviting headshot (your profile picture will appear in search results under “Images”)
+- A high-resolution, appropriate, and inviting headshot, and note that your profile picture will appear in search results under “Images”

-- Link to your website (try to avoid spammy looking short links, for example, bit.ly/buyme10
+- A link to your website and I recommend avoiding spammy looking short links like bit.ly/buyme10

-- A description that is to the point, high-level, meaningful, and easily decipherable
+- A description or bio that is concise, high-level, meaningful, and easily decipherable

-- A cover image that does something for you in either directing traffic or capturing attention with a value/mission statement or tagline
+- A cover or background image that does something for you in either directing traffic or capturing attention with a value/mission statement or tagline

-Every now and again I stumble upon pinned posts, on Facebook and Twitter, which are months old.
+Every now and again I stumble upon pinned tweets, which are months old.
 This isn’t the approach to take because it projects a sense of user inactivity and visitors aren’t likely to click on dated posts.

 The pinned post represents valuable real estate and to use it effectively, I update my pins at least twice a month with recent posts.
-I recommend that you keep your pinned posts updated and check back periodically to review engagement metrics such as the click-throughs, favorites, likes, etc.
+I recommend that you keep your pinned posts updated and check back periodically to review engagement metrics such as the click-throughs, favorites, likes, and so on.

 4) Incentivize Visitors

-Most of my posts and tweets highlight what my blog is about, but occasionally I post an incentive to get users to click through, for example, “Giving away ten copies of my new book, Make Passive Income.
+Most of my posts and tweets highlight what my blog is about, but occasionally I post an incentive to get users to click.
+For instance, “Giving away ten copies of my new book, Make Passive Income.
 Only two copies left.”
-Also, I’ve seen other marketers promote contests and prizes to increase engagement.
-Try trigger words like “download,” “win,” and “get” in your posts/tweets to prompt users to visit your site.
+Also, I’ve seen marketers promote contests and prizes to increase their click-through-rates.
+Use trigger and call-to-action words like “download,” “win,” and “get” in your posts/tweets to prompt users to visit your site.

-Including at least one relevant hashtag in your posts is social media marketing 101.
-Adding popular hashtags has shown to increase CTRs.
+Including at least one relevant hashtag in your posts should be mandatory.
+Adding popular hashtags has shown to increase click-through-rates.
 According to Buddy Media, “tweets with hashtags get double the engagement metrics that no hashtags get — but tweets with one or two hashtags have a 21% higher engagement than tweets with three or more.”

-I use RiteTag to research trending hashtags before weaving them into my marketing activities.
+I use RiteTag to research trending hashtags before weaving them into my social media posts.

 6) Cross-Promote to a Different Audience

-My Instagram account could be positioned similar to my other social media profiles, but I decided to make it different.
+My Instagram account could similar to my other social media profiles, but I decided to make it different.
 How so?
-Instead of painting it with an online business and internet marketing brush, I went with a lifestyle, travel, and food theme.
-The reason I did this is to attract a different audience to my blog and brand.
-Food bloggers, travelers, and lifestyle enthusiasts can benefit from my content just as much as my target audience.
-When I review who has engaged my posts, I see targeted and non-targeted individuals.
-Conversely, had I stuck to the same script, my Instagram profile would just be a duplicate of what I already have out there.
+Instead of painting it with an online business and internet marketing brush, I went with a lifestyle, travel, and food theme to connect with a different demographic who can still benefit from the content on my site.
+For example, food bloggers might find my WordPress posts useful.

-Be open to off script messaging and hashtags to broaden your horizons.
+Be open to varied messaging and hashtags to broaden your horizons.
 More of the same isn’t always beneficial and can limit your reach.

-I recently wrote about the four ways I automate my content marketing activities and how these activities lead to omnipresence.
+I’ve covered content marketing automation techniques and how these activities lead to being omnipresent on social media.
 The goal of automation is to promote yourself and content around the clock.
 The online environment is way too competitive to limit promotional activities to a few hours or few posts a day.
-From sun up to sun down, I’m trying to attract engagement leading to visits to my site.
-For example, I use Hootsuite to automate 80 tweets a week which consist of blog posts, videos, and related content from others.
-Also, by using a Twitter bot to Like posts, I’ve increased my followers by 111, an average of just over four a day since mid-July.
-I view automation as a necessary step and investment to make to gain traffic, compete, and remain visible throughout a day.
+For example, I use Hootsuite to automate 216 tweets a week, which consist of blog posts, videos, and related content from others.
+Also, by using a Twitter bot to like posts, I grow my followers easily.
+I view automation as a necessary process and investment to gain traffic, compete, and remain visible throughout a day.

 9) Comment on Relevant Posts

-An efficient way to get seen and heard is by posting insightful and helpful comments on posts related to your target market, for instance, I’ve commented on posts referencing online courses, WordPress plugins, and internet marketing.
+An efficient way to get seen and heard is to post insightful and helpful comments on posts related to your target market.
+For example, I’ve commented on posts about online courses, WordPress plugins, and internet marketing.
 Most comment forms allow users to input their web addresses so that others can click-through to their websites.

 10) Start a Facebook Group or Become an Admin

-It remains one of the smartest things I’ve done to date; I launched a Udemy Facebook group that has blossomed to 16,000+ members.
+It remains one of the smartest things I’ve done to date; I launched a free online course Facebook group that has blossomed to 21,000 members.
 By owning this group, I control the narrative, content, and pinned post.
 I usually pin my latest blog post or YouTube video to attract a flurry of visitors.

-I started my group in August 2014 and admittedly, finding unique group ideas or themes that will lead to success isn’t easy.
-Therefore, becoming an admin and gaining pin privileges to an established group is another option.
+Finding unique group ideas or themes that will lead to success isn’t easy.
+So, becoming a co-admin or moderator and gaining pin privileges is another option.
 When searching for an admin position, seek credible and well-managed groups to join.
-Conversely, spammy groups, irrespective of size, won’t be of much use.
+Spammy groups, irrespective of size, are of very little use.

 11) Implement SEO Best Practices

 Much of my focus during the first half of this year was to improve my SEO knowledge and skills.
-As a blogger, understanding SEO is vital to get found through organic search.
+As a blogger, understanding SEO is vital to rank highly in organic search.
 Conversely, not having a firm grasp of SEO techniques results in working against yourself and many lost opportunities.
 I wrote about the top five ways to learn SEO and must say that taking a couple of online courses from Coursera has improved my efforts.
-I’ve gotten some of my posts to rank on the first page of Google search results since, and I see positive results from several Google Webmaster search metrics.
+I’ve gotten some of my posts to rank on the first page of Google search results, and I see positive results from several Google Webmaster search metrics.

 12) Develop High Quality and Unique Content

 I come across a lot of thin and useless content on the web.
-By thin content, I mean posts that are less than 200 words without any substance (you should aim for at least 300 words, by most accounts).
-By useless content, I’m referring to blogs that lack value, originality, and perspective.
+By thin content, I mean posts that are less than 200 words (you should aim for at least 300 words, by most accounts).
+By useless content, I’m referring to blogs that lack substance, originality, and perspective.

-Knowing how much Google and other search engines appreciate high quality and unique content, my aim is to post write-ups of at least 2,000 words accompanied by original opinions based on my experiences.
-Two thousand words are my target because several studies have highlighted that 2000-word pieces dominate search results.
+Knowing how much Google and other search engines appreciate high quality and unique content, my aim is to post write-ups of at least 2,000 words.
+Two thousand words are my target because several studies highlight that 2000-word pieces dominate search results.
 Google wants to showcase well-researched and high-quality content in its results.
-Given two quality posts, it makes sense to give the lengthier post priority because it will likely provide more value to the reader.
+Given two excellent posts, it makes sense to give the lengthier post priority because it will likely provide more value to the reader.

 I’m not suggesting that all of our posts need be 2,000 words or more, but where we can provide insightful and comprehensive posts, we should.
-Also, people favor sharing substantive content which can lead to even more traffic.
-While 300 words may be acceptable, I encourage you to up your game to 1,000–1,500-word posts (I use Grammarly to proofread and edit my work).
+Also, people favor sharing rich content, which can lead to even more traffic for you.
+While 300-word posts may be acceptable, I encourage you to up your game to 1,000–1,500-word-posts.

-Like I said, I post three to five times a month.
-That’s fairly consistent and aligns with my objectives.
+I blog three to five times a month, which is fairly consistent and aligns with my objectives.
 On the other hand, posting once or twice a month may not cut it to solidify an audience and steady traffic.
-Indeed, marketing is critical to increasing traffic, but so too is publishing new content regularly.
-Without enough of the latter, your traffic efforts will be doomed.
+Also, publishing new content regularly is essential to increasing site traffic.
 You can check out these impressive stats on how often companies should blog.

 14) Self-Publish an Ebook on Amazon

 Amazon is a top ten visited site and leader in e-commerce.
 Additionally, they dominate the online market for books.
-When you’re an author on Amazon, you gain multiple ways to drive traffic to your site.
+When you’re an author on Amazon, there are multiple ways to drive traffic to your site.

-- You can feature your web address and entice readers with a gift from your site on the first page of your book, for example, “Click here to download my special YouTube report.”
+- You can feature your web address and entice readers with a gift on the first page of your book.
+For example, “Click here to download my special YouTube report.”

-- You can input your web address in the author bio section.
+- You can list your web address in the author bio section.

-- No blog, no problem.
-Amazon’s author page allows for a video submission which can be used to plug your website.
+- No blog?
+No problem!
+Your author page allows for videos, which can be used to plug your website.

 You can visit my author page to see how I’m using it to generate traffic to my site.